Frequently Asked Questions (FAQ)

 If I leave my pet’s bedding with you, what happens to it?

-Towels and blankets that are in good shape are laundered and donated to local veterinary clinics.
+Towels and blankets that are in good shape are laundered and donated to local veterinary services.

 My dog had surgery on her ACL.
 What happens to the hardware?

 Pieces of surgical hardware (plates, rods, nails, pins, screws, and sometimes wires) made of a material that does not melt at 1600 degrees Farenheit, will survive cremation.
 When we remove a pet’s cremated remains from the crematorium, if surgical hardware is present then we will see it.
 When surgical hardware is found in the cremated remains of a pet, it is placed in a separate plastic bag with the pet’s ID number.
 The bag is placed in the pet’s after-care package, and a note is made on the Authorization Form to ask the pet parent, when they come to pick up the after-care package, if they would like to keep the hardware or if they would like for us to dispose of it.
 99% of the time pet parents want to keep the hardware.